applebiter/boilerplate-php/README.md

 that's a problem, it's all good.
 You can either move along or write the tests.
 It is open source, after all.
 At some arbitrary point I will consider it to be a v1.0 release and probably only ever return to it if I absolutely have to.

+## Features

+* Optional user self-registration process
+* Bootstrap and jQuery with a selection of CSS themes provided by [Bootswatch] (https://bootswatch.com/).
+Users may select their own, preferred CSS theme and timezone bias.
+* Users may register SMS-capable devices for notifications and/or 2-factor authentication.
+Sensitive device data is stored in encrypted format.
+* Uses libsodium for enterprise-grade cryptographic needs, such as password- hashing, symmetric and asymmetric encryption, and encryption of files.
+* Real-time chat using event stream